Are You a Kibbe Soft Classic?

 - Rounded shoulder caps.

 Shoulders are not sharp no matter how much muscle is gained or weight is lost.
-Your shoulder cap is the padded area that sits on the outside of your shoulder, where a shoulder pad would typically sit.
+Your shoulder cap is the padded area on the outside edge of your shoulder, where a jacket’s shoulder pad would typically sit.

 - Shoulders and hips are about the same width; unless overweight.

 A soft classic won’t have prominently wide shoulders.
-But they may display more volume in the lower half of the body if holding extra padding.
+But they may have more width in the lower half of the body, especially if holding extra padding.

 - You may categorize yourself as a Pear or an Hourglass.